Pioneer Venus Multiprobe: Large probe

 This pressure vessel was encased in a nose cone and aft protective cover.
-After deceleration from initial atmospheric entry at about 11.5 km/s near the equator on the night side of Venus, a parachute was deployed at 67 km altitude.
+After deceleration from initial atmospheric entry at about 11.5 km/s near the equator on the night side of Venus, a parachute was deployed at 67 kilometres' (42 mi) altitude.
 The large probe was about 150 cm in diameter and the pressure vessel itself was 73.2 cm in diameter.